Biden turns to Pennsylvania as he hammers Trump’s presidency

 Biden’s decision to add a stop in eastern Ohio on Monday was a sign that his campaign believes the state is in play.
 Clinton lost there by more than eight percentage points in 2016.
 Biden also recently visited Iowa, which Clinton lost by more than nine percentage points; Wisconsin, which she narrowly lost; and Minnesota, which she barely won.

-“Biden has a sort of obvious, straightforward path, but he’s got several other alternatives,” said Coons, who is in close contact with the campaign, ticking off better than expected numbers coming from Georgia, Ohio and Florida as places that could deliver Biden a victory if Pennsylvania slips away.
+“Biden has a sort of obvious, straightforward path, but he’s got several other alternatives,” said Coons, who is in close contact with the campaign, ticking off better-than-expected numbers coming from Georgia, Ohio and Florida as places that could deliver Biden a victory if Pennsylvania slips away.

 One top Biden donor who has been in touch with the campaign said that Biden’s team is privately confident.